 Events in Hong Kong and the trade war with the US mean China is never far from the headlines these days.
 Despite the volatility, many north west businesses still see China as a great opportunity for growth, especially as they look beyond Brexit and explore new international markets.

-At the same time, the appetite among China-based businesses for investing in the UK remains strong – just this month Jingye announced an agreement to buy British Steel.
+At the same time, the appetite among China-based businesses for investing in the UK remains strong – in November Jingye announced an agreement to buy British Steel.
 The business environment in China is changing and becoming more favourable for UK companies.

 Stephane Grand, managing partner of SJ Grand Financial and Tax Advisory, which has offices in Beijing, Shanghai, Shenzhen, and Hong Kong, discussed the changing landscape during a visit to Manchester organised by HURST, which included a China Traders Dinner with regional business leaders.